Capturing Leads from Website forms

 For WordPress sites: Use LeadSquared’s Contact 7 Plugin

-If you are having a site built on WordPress, you can use Contact Form 7 to capture Leads.
+Other than Form Widgets, If you have a site built on WordPress, you can also use Contact Form 7 to capture Leads.
 Leads from Contact Form 7 can be captured in LeadSquared using our plugin for it.

 Check this help article to use the plugin